A Bankruptcy Trustee Is Opposing a Mortgage That We Were Advised to Register Against My Parents’ Home to Protect Their Equity. What Can We Do?

 To be blunt there is not much you can do short of pleading ignorance.
 This is a mess.
 You have all been caught with your hands in the cookie jar, and I am sure this is evident to your trustee, who is an officer of the court.
 If you now try to create a false money trail after the fact there is an excellent chance you all will be charged with fraud.

 Given their combined debts were almost $200,000 the trustee would be looking for a settlement with their creditors to the value of your parents’ home equity.

 If this matter remains unresolved and ultimately appears before a Registrar, s/he will take a dim view of this.
-Depending on your testimony, your education and life experience, the Registrar maybe willing to give you all the benefit of the doubt that this was naivety rather than wilful fraud.
+Depending on your testimony, your education and life experience, the Registrar may be willing to give you all the benefit of the doubt that this was naivety rather than willful fraud.
 But the piper will still have to be paid.
 Might be time to consider legal representation.

 My guess is the equity at the time of bankruptcy will have to repaid before your parents can be discharged from their bankruptcy.
 They can request mediation for a lesser amount – with consideration for realtor fees, legal fees and mortgage penalties in the event the house is sold.